shield-h2020/store/docs/vnsf/packaging.md

 | manifest:vnsf | Defines a SHIELD vNSF package
 | type | The type of VNF the manifest describes.
 Allowed values: `OSM`
 | package | VNF file name within the SHIELD package.
 This file name, contents and format is Orchestrator specific.
 This manifest only identifies the file which holds the VNF package
+| hash | The message digest for the VNF package mentioned in the package field
 | descriptor | VNF Descriptor file within the VNF-specific package.
 Tipically a path to the actual file itself
 | properties | vNSF characterization and purpose-related details
 | security_info | The metadata used for attestation purposes to ensure the VNF wasn't tampred with